SecretFoundation/docs/docs/cli/secretcli.md

 secretcli tx compute store ./contract.wasm.gz --from mykey --source "https://github.com/<username>/<repo>/tarball/<version>" --builder "enigmampc/secret-contract-optimizer:1.0.2"
 ```

-- `--source`: Optional tarball of the source code, so that your contract will be [verifiable](https://github.com/CosmWasm/cosmwasm-verify).
+- `--source`: Optional tarball of the source code, so your contract will be [verifiable](https://github.com/CosmWasm/cosmwasm-verify).
-- `--builder`: Optional docker image that was used to compile `./contract.wasm.gz`, so that your contract will be [verifiable](https://github.com/CosmWasm/cosmwasm-verify).
+- `--builder`: Optional docker image used to compile `./contract.wasm.gz`, so that your contract will be [verifiable](https://github.com/CosmWasm/cosmwasm-verify).

 To get the contract's code ID: